 The bird was pecking at the ground, trying its luck in the cracks between the patio stones.
-Kevin pressed his face against the glass while he scanned the trees for another.
+Kevin pressed his face against the glass while he scanned the trees for a second.

 After a few minutes, the magpie took off over the neighbouring houses.
 Kevin swallowed hard as he watched it disappear behind the rooftops.
 Then he walked steadily down the corridor towards the front door.